Thomas Tuchel: Reception

 Klopp, his contemporary, commenting on Tuchel's "exceptional" rise through the ranks remarked, "He's an outstanding coach and an outstanding manager".
 Guardiola also expressed his admiration for Tuchel's footballing philosophy, saying, "He's so creative.
 One of the few managers I learn from.
 Excellent in all departments.
 I enjoy watching his teams, the way he plays [and] his approach".
 Hansi Kleitsch, the head coach of the various youth teams at VfB Stuttgart when Tuchel was an assistant coach, said, "[Tuchel] was able to dissect an opponent, he had X-ray vision.
 His match plans always worked out".
+In an assessment of Tuchel's coaching style, Rangnick said, "Tuchel is a very bright, intelligent person.
+He's somebody who loves to improve people".

 Tuchel is known for his aptitude and positive response to new footballing trends and ideas: after leaving Mainz, Tuchel visited Matthew Benham, owner of then-Championship club Brentford, to learn about statistical models.
 Tuchel also sought out online tactical blogs instead of established coaches to inform his footballing ideas: he later hired René Marić of Spielverlagerung at Borussia Dortmund to compile scouting reports.
 At Borussia Dortmund, he introduced the concept of "differential learning" patented by sport scientist Wolfgang Schollhorn, which informs that player skill is not honed by repetition but by confronting an ever-changing set of problems which demands constant adjustments.
+During his time with England, Tuchel borrowed verbiage from American football coach Bill Callahan for team speeches, and adopted Bill Belichick's squad composition philosophy, highlighting a desire not to "collect talent" but to "build a team"; according to Jack Pitt Brooke of The Athletic, Tuchel's eventual squad selection for the 2026 FIFA World Cup prioritised players who would be "good tourists, popular and selfless" within the team.